 - If oils have penetrated the concrete sealant and stained the concrete, you'll need both a solvent and something to absorb the oil.
 A good homemade cleaner for concrete oil stains is to mix baking soda and acetone (fingernail polish remover) to form a thick paste the consistency of peanut butter.
 Spread the mixture about one-fourth inch thick over the stain and cover with plastic wrap.
 Tape down the edges of the plastic wrap to hold it in place.
 Allow the mixture to remain on the stain for 24 hours.
 Remove the plastic wrap and allow the mixture to dry completely, then wipe away.
 Repeat as needed to draw out all of the oil.
 The concrete will need to be resealed to prevent further staining.

 Cleaning Granite Countertops

 Granite slabs come in such a wide variety of colors and formations that it is one of the most desirable stone countertops.
 Each slab is truly one of a kind.
 Granite is naturally anti-bacterial and with the proper sealant, an easy to care for finish.

 Daily Cleaning of Granite Countertops

 - To keep granite countertops shiny, daily cleaning with a mixture of dishwashing detergent and water is recommended.
 Simply mix a teaspoon of dishwashing liquid and four cups of water in a spray bottle.
 After food preparation, give the countertops a quick spritz and wipe with a soft, microfiber cloth.
-Allow to air dry.
+Allow it to air dry.

 - Do not use harsh cleaners like foaming bathroom cleaners, vinegar, or lemon juice that can dull the finish of granite.